ZinoChan/simple_shell/README.md

-All practical use for this project will be uncluded, this will include any available commands or options, as well as examples of how to use the
+All practical use for this project will be uncluded, this will include any available commands or options,

-this lign will be deleted

 ### Authors
 - ZinoChan